ExmartLab/SHiNE-Framework/README.md

 2. Install Webpack using `npm install -g webpack`
 3. Run within the project `npm i` to instal the necessary packages
 4. Start the project with `webpack serve`.
 A local web server will be created!

+## Configuration File

+The configuration file of the game is located in `src/game.json`.